ItsK1tty/w1tchdocs/docs/source/reference.rst

 is_menu_mouse_controls_active()
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Checks if the menu mouse controls are active.
+Checks whether the menu mouse controls are active.

 **Parameters:**